 In general, PDC business finance programs address the need for tenant improvements, equipment purchase, façade improvements, property development and rehabilitation, real estate acquisition, credit enhancement, property feasibility study, and working capital.
 Companies unable to obtain adequate funds from private lenders may be eligible for a PDC loan.
-For more information about business loans through PDC take a look at our Business Tools and Support page online, or you can contact loan officers at 503-823-3320 or 503-823-3321.
+For more information about business loans through PDC take a look at our Financial Support page, or contact us via phone at 503-823-3442.

 PDC is headed by Executive Director Patrick Quinton.

 PDC has several divisions reporting to the executive director.
 Read more about our division directors.

 PDC projects are some of the most well-known in the city: